Atinos31/Speaky/README.md

    -  Friends  were asked to review the app and documentation to point out any bugs and user experience issues.

   ## [Compartibility Testing](#compartibility-testing)
-  - TEsted on Microsoft Edge, runs very well.
+  - Tested on Microsoft Edge, runs very well.
   - Works fine on Google chrome and mozilla firefox.
   - Tested on iphone8 and internet explorer-not so compatible.